 Life Cycle Assessment for Fujitsu computer hardware

 Fujitsu, the Japanese producer of technology products and solutions worked on a LCA project together with the bifa environmental institute.
 The task was to carry out a Life Cycle Assessment study for computer hardware made by Fujitsu.
-The software Umberto was used for the project and showed that the greenhouse gas emissions (or product carbon footprint) are the most relevant indicator for the environmental performance and that the use phase has the lion’s share of the total carbon footprint with approx. 50 %.
+The software Umberto was used for the project and showed that the greenhouse gas emissions (or product carbon footprint) are the most relevant indicator and impact category for the environmental performance and that the use phase has the lion’s share of the total carbon footprint with approx. 50 %.

 Umberto LCA+ the most visual LCA software

-How does an LCA work?
+How does a Life Cycle Assessment work?

 A Life Cycle Assessment (LCA), is a method to calculate the environmental impact of a product over its entire life cycle.
 In this context, the term 'product 'also includes services.
 Taking the entire product life cycle into consideration - from resource extraction to production, use, and disposal – guarantees an integrated evaluation of all inputs and outputs, thus making sure negative environmental impacts aren't shifted to other life cycle phases of the product.
 This methodology is defined in the ISO 14040/14044 DIN standard.
 Each LCA starts with setting the goal and scope of the particular study.
-In some instances, for example, it is sufficient to limit the system boundaries to the 'cradle-to-gate' approach rather than analyzing the entire product life cycle.
+In some instances, for example, it is sufficient to limit the system boundaries to the 'cradle-to-gate' approach rather than analyzing the entire product life cycle ('cradle-to-grave' ).

-What is an LCA software?
+What is a Life Cycle Assessment software?